Objective-C: GNU, GNUstep, and WinObjC

-The NeXT frontend source code was released since it was made as part of GCC, released GNU Public License which forces ones making derivative works to do so.
+The NeXT frontend source code was released since it was made as part of GCC, released GNU General Public License which forces ones making derivative works to do so.
 Apple continued this tradition in releasing its fork of GCC up to 4.2.1, after which they abandoned the compiler.
 GCC maintainers took in the changes, but did not invest much in supporting newer features such as the Objective-C 2.0 language.